Game analytics made simple

 When someone reports a bug (through Talo's game feedback), their event log could give clues for debugging steps.
 Filter by event name or properties to find specific moments, like when they hit max level or cleared a certain challenge.

 Mix event histories with player properties and stats to get the full story.
-See not just what the player did, but what their inventory was, their chosen character and what platform they were on.
+See not just what the player did but what their inventory was, their chosen character and what platform they were on.

-Groups are also great for beta testing, allowing you to check out what your beta testers are doing engaging with and what content might need some more work.
+Groups are also great for beta testing, allowing you to check out what your beta testers are engaging with and what content might need some more work.

 Real-time player insights